 Open Office Hour for Mentees | NEW Are you interested in our mentoring programs?
 Do you have current questions or issues regarding your own mentoring relationship, or would like to give us feedback?

 Open office hours for current and prospective mentees are held virtually via Webex with the Mentoring Program Coordinator every three months on the first Tuesday of each quarter from 3 to 4 pm.
 The Open Office Hour for Mentees is on summer break and will be continued in fall.
 The next date will be published here.

-Mentoring is a success-oriented instrument of personnel development for the individual promotion of young talent.
+Mentoring is an effective and proven tool for career advancement and, in addition to qualification measures, an integral part of sustainable personnel development.
+It is a success-oriented instrument of personnel development for the individual promotion of young talent.
 It offers qualified and motivated junior staff guidance and support in their professional and personal development.
 In order to support you on your personalized career path, the Graduate Academy GRADUS offers various mentoring programs that are adapted to your needs, respective of your current career stage and orientation.
 The mentoring programs also provide you the opportunity to expand your networks interdisciplinary, intergenerationally and interinstitutionally within science, industry, and society.